Focusing Upon Student Excellence

 At CA, our teachers are always monitoring these aspects and offering recommendations for improvement.
 We understand the need to allow students to mature in a setting that is safe and one in which mistakes are viewed as learning opportunities.
 Additionally, we want students to be filled with excitement as they move through the phases of their education.

-The fourth and fifth graders attending CA are unofficially viewed as the “juniors and seniors” of the lower school.
-Over 80% of these students have attended CA since they were five years of age.
+The fourth and fifth graders attending CA are unofficially viewed as the student leaders of the lower school.
+A large majority of these students have attended CA since they were five years of age.
 While each grade in PK-5 is characterized by its own curriculum and filled with opportunities for independence and responsibility, evidence supports that the fourth and fifth grade students demonstrate abilities and confidence that will allow for teaching modifications and schedule changes.

 This new program was called F.U.S.E.
 Focusing Upon Student Excellence was implemented with our 4th and 5th grade students for the 2014-2015 school year, and was a huge success!
 Since then the program has continued to grow and meet the changing needs of its students.
 The F.U.S.E. program was designed to give students at CA the best education has to offer, while preparing them for the years ahead.

 - Fourth and fifth graders will transition from self-contained classrooms to a new style of departmentalization.

-• With students moving to a different room for each subject, there will be a new level of student responsibility required.
+- With students moving to a different room for each care subject, there will be a new level of student responsibility required.

-• Each subject is taught by a teacher who has expertise and passion for a specific area of study.
+- Each subject is taught by a teacher who has expertise and passion for that specific area of study.

 - Teachers for science and math classes will also be integrating science labs and math labs.